7 min read

 Voetstoots in car sales: Navigating your rights and protections

 As a buyer or seller, it’s crucial to understand that the Voetstoots clause applies broadly across various types of sales, not just in real estate transactions.
-When it comes to movable items, like vehicles, the CPA significantly influences how this clause is applied, providing an additional layer of protection under certain conditions.

 Dealership car sales and the CPA

-Purchasing a car from a dealership brings several rights under the CPA, designed to safeguard consumers when a vehicle fails to meet standards of quality and safety.
+Purchasing a car from a dealership brings several rights under the CPA, designed to safeguard consumers when a vehicle fails to meet the standards of quality and safety.
 If the car you purchase is faulty or unsafe, the CPA empowers you to:

-• Return the vehicle to the dealer without any penalty, at the dealer’s risk and expense, within six months of delivery.
+• Return the vehicle to the dealer without penalty, at the dealer’s risk and expense, within six months of delivery.

 • Opt for a full refund, request a replacement, or have the car repaired, depending on your preference and the specific circumstances.